 He is not the only person that helped me.
 Even though I’m a travelling fighter with my own self-made approach, I have people that support me.
 These relationships are priceless and much needed if you want to be successful as a fighter.

 Who doesn’t like adventures?
 Ask these back-packing girls that say they “love travelling” in their Instagram profile.
 Even though I don’t really get their intention, I can see that travelling gives them more life experience.

 Adventures are exciting.
 They don’t just push you out of your comfort zone, but they also enlarge your comfort zone.

 As I’m writing this I’m on my way to a new adventure.
 I’m on the plane, flying to Brazil for the first time, hoping to improve myself as a person and a fighter.

 What I expect from this 4-week holiday:

 - Experiencing a new lifestyle.

 - Some good training with some of the best BJJ and MMA fighters.

 - New opportunities

-You never know where these trips lead to but I always got the most out of them.
+You never know where these trips lead, but I always got the most out of them.
 They have always been very beneficial for me.
 One thing is for sure: I will come back as a better person and fighter with more knowledge and technique.
-I will be more open minded and come back with a new approach towards my life and training.
+I will be more open-minded and come back with a new approach towards my life and training.